daveyproctor/Arduino/lab4/README.txt

 For locks, we create another struct, lock_state lock_t.
-This structure keeps track of the process currently holding the lock and the processes on a waitingQueue ready to take the lock from it once it's done.
+This structure keeps track of the process currently holding the lock and the processes on a waitingQueue ready to take the lock from the current process.

 The functions on this structure are as follows:
     - lockInit: initializes the waitingQueue and holder structures for the lock.